codeDeviator/React.js/React.md

 export default Counter;
 ```

 How it works: useState takes an initial value (0 in this case) and returns an array with two elements: the current state value (count) and a function (setCount) to update it.
 Every time setCount is called, the component re-renders with the updated state.

-2. useEffect
-The useEffect hook allows you to perform side effects in your components, such as data fetching, setting up subscriptions, or manually updating the DOM.
+- useEffect: The useEffect hook allows you to perform side effects in your components, such as data fetching, setting up subscriptions, or manually updating the DOM.
 It is the replacement for lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount in class-based components.

 Example:
 ```jsx